ikatkov/how-tos/README.md

-# Random collection of learnings
+# A random collection of learnings